rdmpage/taxonomy-GBIF-manuscript/README.md

 Fig. TERMINOLOGY Terminology of taxonomic names.
 A binomial species name comprises a genus part, a specific epithet, and the authorship.
 The genus a species is first described in is the "original combination".
 A species may be subsequently moved to a different genus, resulting in a "new combination".

 For each family the accepted species- and subspecies-level in each genus were extracted from the local copy of the GBIF database.
 Where available, the taxon authorship was appended, after first removing commas and parentheses, the later are used to indicate that the species was not originally described in that genus.
-For example, given the name *Homo erectus* (Dubois, 1894) we can infer that Dubois did not originally place this species in the genus *Homo* (he described it as *Pithecanthropus erectus* [Dubois, 1894]).
+For example, given the name *Homo erectus* (Dubois, 1894) we can infer that Dubois did not originally place this species in the genus *Homo* (he described it as *Pithecanthropus erectus* [Dubois 1894]).
 The parentheses were removed to simplify matching taxon authorship (their presence is also not always a reliable indicator of whether a genus + specific epithet is the original combination or not).

 ## Visualisation